rur/treetop/README.markdown

     mux.Handle("/content_a", exec.NewViewHandler(contentA, nav))
     mux.Handle("/content_b", exec.NewViewHandler(contentB, nav))

+#### Template Executor

-The 'Executor' is responsible for collecting related views, configuring templates and plumbing it all together to produce a `http.Handler` instance for each route.
+The 'Executor' is responsible for collecting related views, configuring templates and plumb it all together to produce a `http.Handler` instance for each route.

 Example of embedded template blocks in `"base.html"`,